 During this procedure, cysts or other suspicious areas must be removed and biopsied.
 After the incision is made, the surgeon assesses the fluid and cells in the abdominal cavity.
 If the lesion is cancerous, the surgeon continues with a process called surgical staging to ascertain how far the cancer has spread.
-In select cases aspiration of ascites because of metastatic lesion or laparoscopy is used to confirm the diagnosis.
+In select cases, aspiration of ascites that is caused by metastatic lesion or laparoscopy is used to confirm the diagnosis.

 Why don’t doctors give women a CA-125 test and transvaginal ultrasound each year?
 Isn’t an imperfect screening tool better than nothing?

 Studies have found that screening women at average risk of ovarian cancer did not improve the women’s odds of surviving ovarian cancer — and actually put them at greater risk due to complications from unnecessary surgeries.

 A large study first published in Dec.
 2015, called the United Kingdom Collaborative Trial of Ovarian Cancer Screening (UKCTOCS), showed that relying on the use of multiple CA-125 values taken over many years, combined with other factors and using an algorithm called ROCA — a more sophisticated approach than relying on CA-125 values alone — failed to prevent women from dying from ovarian cancer.
 Further results from the study published in May 2021 confirm the initial results, that ovarian cancer screening in the general public does not save lives.
 Read more on the study at the AAFP website, and see OCRA’s writeup on the most recent findings.